velartrill/velartrill.github.io/orig/in-good-hands.md

 "Thank you," I say quietly.
 "Nobody… nobody else has ever made me feel this way before.
 I don't know what it is I'm feeling, I don't know what to call it, but… it's good.
 It's a really, really good feeling."

 "I know what it is," Lena says, stroking my arm.
-"In Ranuir the word is *sel* but I don't think there's any real way to translate it."
+"In Ranuir the word is *seliul* but I don't think there's any real way to translate it."

-"Well. *Sel,* then.
+"Well. *Seliul,* then.
 Thank you for… for letting me experience  this."

 "I’m so sorry you've never been able to before."
 He hugs me softly before turning me side sideways across his lap; he touches my chin, pulling my head up to look him in the eyes, stroking my cheek softly and smiling at my blush.
 "I really do hope I'll be able to be a positive presence in your new life, and help look after your emotional and physical needs as well as your safety.
 It warms my heart to be able to."